2.2. Management modes

 Two modalities are possible under indirect management with partner countries:

-- Indirect management with ex-ante controls: Decisions on the procurement and award of contracts are taken by the partner country, which acts as the contracting authority, following prior approval of the European Commission.
+Indirect management with ex-ante controls: Decisions on the procurement and award of contracts are taken by the partner country, which acts as the contracting authority, following prior authorisation of the European Commission.
+This prior authorisation can encompass in some cases and only for specific commitments, a deviation from standard procedures (exception/derogation) or prior approval/event to be reported.
+Deviations, prior approvals and events to be reported are processed internally by the European Commission.

 The European Commission delegates implementation tasks to the EU Member States.
 This mode is rarely used in the implementation of external actions, but there are a few cases such as joint operational programmes on cross-border cooperation implemented by a joint managing authority (for instance under the European Neighbourhood Instrument, ENI, or the Pre-accession Assistance, IPA II).

-The choice of management mode is an essential element of the financing decision and it is reflected in the corresponding documents (e.g. the 'action fiche' for the relevant financing decision or (annual) action programme).
+The choice of management mode is an essential element of the financing decision and it is reflected in the corresponding documents (e.g. the 'action document' for the relevant financing decision and (annual) action programme).

 Important: For some time there will be an overlap between the new management modes and the former ones (as it will be the case for Financing Agreements signed before 2014 making reference to the former management modes).
 For the sake of clarity, in this Practical Guide reference is made solely to the management modes in force as from 01/01/2014 described above in this chapter.
 However, in the case of on-going actions under the former management modes, the explanations in this Practical Guide remain valid using the following equivalences (just for the management modes described in this Practical Guide):